What is Activity-Based Costing?

 For the standard product, we can see that the manufacturing overhead cost per unit is too low for the regular labor-based approach.
 In producing the product, more overhead costs were actually put into the process than estimated by the labor approach.
 In contrast, for the luxury product, manufacturing overhead costs based on labor hours were too high compared to the activity-based approach.
 When considering all relevant activities, overhead costs in manufacturing each product are actually less than that estimated by labor hours only.

-Therefore, even though labor hours or machine hours may be a good starting point for companies to get a general idea of potential overhead costs, they can use activity-based costing as an alternative if they are looking to get a more exact application of overhead.
+Therefore, even though labor hours or machine hours may be a good starting point for companies to get a general idea of potential overhead costs, they can use activity-based costing as an alternative if they are looking to get a more exact assessment of overhead.

 Thank you for reading the CFI guide to activity-based costing.
-To learn more about costing and accounting, see the following resources:
+To learn more about costing and accounting, see the following CFI resources: